A Unified Recovery of Structured Signals Using Atomic Norm: Recovering Vectors Sparse in a Frame

 \end{corollary}

 We have mentioned earlier that $\Fc$ being $s$-even is not a harsh condition.
 For example, the matrix $F$ has $s$-NSP will guarantee that.
-Corollary \ref{cor:fmin} thus provides the minimum number of measurements needed using the $\ell_1$ synthesis method.
-It was proven in \cite{CCL18} that $O(s\ln(N/s))$ many subgaussian measurements do allow stable and robust recovery through \eqref{equ:F} if $F$ has NSP.
+Corollary \ref{cor:fmin} thus provides the minimum number of measurements needed using the $\ell_1$ synthesis method, which is first of its kind.
+It was proven in \cite{CCL18} that $O(s\ln(N/s))$ many subgaussian measurements do allow stable and robust recovery through \eqref{equ:F} if $F$ has $s$-NSP, so the bound in Corollary \ref{cor:fmin} is minimal and achievable.